robin98sun/sardines.io/README.md

 FaaS, Function-as-a-Service, as Fig 1 illustrated, is a new programming interface that public cloud vendors have recently begun offering under the banner of serverless computing [[1](#2018-one-step-forward)].

-![AWS Lambda Official Illustration](./imgs/serverless-arch-baord.png "AWS Lambda") Fig 1: AWS Lambda Official Illustration
+![AWS Lambda Official Illustration](./imgs/serverless-arch-baord.png "AWS Lambda")
+<br>Fig 1: AWS Lambda Official Illustration

 In general, as Fig 2 has shown, functions (usually in Node.js/Python/GoLang) are wrapped into containers which composited with full execution stack, triggered by events or direct invocations, and auto-scaled behind an API gateway.
 Such that in the serverless manner, a function can be independently deployed as an auto-scalable service, outsourcing all the extremely complicated details beyond its business logic to the cloud provider, and charged only for the resources (usually are CPU and memory) actually consumed when it is invoked.

 ![General Serverless Architecture](./imgs/2020-07-27_general_serverless_architecture.png)
-Fig 2: General Serverless Architecture
+<br>Fig 2: General Serverless Architecture

 FaaS was first introduced to the cloud computing market by AWS Lambda in 2014.
 Then almost all the leading cloud providers announced similar products very quickly, e.g. Google Cloud Functions, MicroSoft Azure Functions, Alibaba Cloud Function, etc. And more akin open source projects emerged, such as Apache Openwhisk, OpenFaaS, Kubeless, Fn, etc. [[2](#2020-faasten)].